aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/cross-platform-2d-graphics/_index.md

 ```

 For more detailed installation instructions please visit the
-<a href="https://docs.aspose.com/drawing/net/installation/">Aspose.Drawing Installation Guide</a>.
+<a href="https://docs.aspose.com/drawing/java/installation/">Aspose.Drawing Installation Guide</a>.

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Aspose.Drawing can serve as a graphic library for various target platforms, including Windows, MacOS, Linux, Azure, ASP sites, and Blazor WebAssembly applications.
-In Visual Studio, you have the flexibility to create new projects and run C# programs on .NET as Console Applications on Windows, Linux, or MacOS, as Web applications using ASP.NET Core or Blazor WebAssembly.
-Additionally, you can utilize the same Aspose drawing library for .NET MAUI applications on mobile platforms like Android or iOS.
+In Visual Studio, you have the flexibility to create new projects and run Java programs on Java as Console Applications on Windows, Linux, or MacOS, as Web applications using ASPJava Core or Blazor WebAssembly.
+Additionally, you can utilize the same Aspose drawing library for Java MAUI applications on mobile platforms like Android or iOS.
 </p>

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-To run a .NET application on Linux, you simply need to have .NET installed and ensure that `Aspose.Drawing.dll` is available in your project folder.
-You can download the binaries from the <a href="https://downloads.aspose.com/drawing/net">official Aspose website</a>.
+To run a Java application on Linux, you simply need to have Java installed and ensure that `Aspose.Drawing.dll` is available in your project folder.
+You can download the binaries from the <a href="https://downloads.aspose.com/drawing/java">official Aspose website</a>.
 Alternatively, you can define the API using the command line command:
 </p>

 ```sh